010001100100000101000110/fullstack-project/README.md

 # Fullstack project (WIP)

 ## Introduction
 This is a course project for school.
-The topic given was a foreign language word practicing application for kids.
+The topic given was a foreign language word practicing application for kids with the function to manage and practice words in different languages.

 ## Features
 The application has two user roles, admin and student.